Product OS··14 min read

 How to advance

-Serialisation is the key unlock.
-Every unit needs a unique identifier, and the QR code needs to resolve to a page that knows which unit it is.
-Once you have serial-level identity, everything downstream becomes possible: owner registration, purchase history, targeted support, and compliance with the EU Digital Product Passport.
-Without it, you are still broadcasting to models, not communicating with products.
+Serialisation is the critical unlock at this stage.
+Each unit needs a unique identifier, and the QR code must resolve to a page that recognises which specific unit triggered the scan.
+Once serial-level identity exists, everything downstream becomes actionable: owner registration, purchase history, targeted support, and compliance with the EU Digital Product Passport.
+Without serialisation, you are broadcasting to model numbers rather than communicating with individual products and their owners.

 Level 3: Connected Product